 Evaluating cosmological biases using photometric redshifts for Type Ia Supernova cosmology with the Dark Energy Survey Supernova Program Chen, R. C., et al., MNRAS 536:1948 [arXiv] [ADS]

-Constraints on compact objects from the Dark Energy Survey five-year supernova sample Shah, P., et al., MNRAS 536:946 [arXiv] [ADS]
+Constraints on compact objects from the Dark Energy Survey 5-year supernova sample Shah, P., et al., MNRAS 536:946 [arXiv] [ADS]

 2024